-For absence due to any religious observation, it is the student's responsibility to discuss those absences with his or her teachers, in advance, so together they can plan a reasonable time-frame for completion of homework assignments (at the discretion of the teacher) that will not be compromised by the holiday observance.
+For absence due to any religious observation, it is the student's responsibility to discuss those absences with his or her teachers, in advance, so together they can plan a reasonable time-frame for completion of homework assignments.

-C. School Hours
+School Hours

-Academic Day 8:05 a.m. to 3:20 p.m.
+- Academic Day: 8:00 a.m. to 3:20 p.m.

-Reception Desk Frost Hall 7:30 a.m. to 6:00 p.m.
+- Reception Desk Frost Hall: 7:30 a.m. to 6:00 p.m.

-School Offices 8:00 a.m. to 4:00 p.m.
+- School Offices: 8:00 a.m. to 4:00 p.m.

-Business Offices 8:00 a.m. to 4:00 p.m.
+- Business Offices: 8:00 a.m. to 4:00 p.m.

-The Learning Commons 7:30 a.m. to 5:30 p.m. ( until 4 p.m. on Fridays )
+- The Learning Commons: 7:30 a.m. to 5:30 p.m. (until 4 p.m. on Fridays)

-Athletic Office 8:00 a.m. to 4:00 p.m.
+- Athletic Office: 8:00 a.m. to 4:00 p.m.

-Athletics & Activities 3:20 p.m. to approximately 5:30 p.m. or later when
+• Athletics & Activities: 3:20 p.m. to approximately 5:30 p.m. or later when there are games or extended practices

-there are games or extended practices.
+Lower School - Lower School students may be dropped off no earlier than 7:30 a.m. in the Dolan Center.
+At 8 a.m., students in the Dolan Center will be escorted to their classrooms.

-Students may be dropped off no earlier than 7:30 a.m. in the lower school lobby.
-At 8 a.m., students K - 5 will head to their classrooms.
-Students walk to their classrooms on their own; parents do not walk their child(ren) to class.
-However, there is an exception for students in Kindergarten.
-Parents may walk their child to his/her Kindergarten class.
-We will help kindergartners work toward traveling to their classrooms independently later in the school year.
-Classes start at 8:05 a.m..
+Lower School students arriving at 8 a.m. walk to their classrooms on their own; parents do not walk their child(ren) to class.
+However, there is an exception for students in Early Childhood and Kindergarten.
+Parents may walk their child to his/her Early Childhood or Kindergarten classroom.
+(We will help kindergartners work toward traveling to their classrooms independently later in the school year.)
+Please refrain from walking up to the classroom doors/windows that face the Lower School Field, as this is distracting to children as they start and end their day as a community.